What is Wi-Fi?

 Why can’t I use my Gogo account on United Wi-Fi even though I use it on p.s.
 Premium Service flights?

 The Wi-Fi Internet access on our p.s. flights, available on select transcontinental routes, is provided and managed by Gogo.
 The Wi-Fi Internet access on all other aircraft is managed by United.
 We do not have the ability to transfer purchases between providers.

 Why can’t I use my Boingo membership as I do with Gogo on p.s. flights?

 United manages the Wi-Fi Internet service on non-p.s. flights.
 It is not affiliated with Boingo.

-- What credit cards does United accept as payment for United Wi-Fi?
+What payment options does United accept for United Wi-Fi Internet?

 United currently accepts Visa, MasterCard, American Express and Discover cards.
 We also accept debit cards displaying the Visa or MasterCard logo.
 All charges are billed in U.S. dollars.

 Note: When using a debit card, the purchase will be processed as a credit card transaction.